By: Sawyer Smith

 Andy Thunell, trip facilitator, kayak instructor, and Desolation Canyon enthusiast, didn’t always have a passion for water sports.
 In fact, he discovered his love of being on the water after a devastating knee injury cut his high school soccer career short.

 Thankfully, for Andy’s sake and for the sake of all those who take kayaking lessons from him or attend his trips in Eastern Utah, this painful experience is what led him to seek out a new sport—kayaking, which he said he quickly fell in love with.
-“Paddling and being on the river provided me with an outlet and helped me navigate through those difficult times.
+“Paddling and being on the river gave me an outlet and helped me navigate those difficult times.
 Over the next decade, kayaking became my main hobby and I spent countless hours paddling.”

 Rapid Progression Kayak School- Sharing the Love